rdacomp/CollapseOS/README.md

 There's very little done so far, but here's how it's organized:

-* `parts`: Pieces of code to be assembled by the user into an OS.
+* `kernel`: Pieces of code to be assembled by the user into a kernel.
+* `apps`: Pieces of code to be assembled into "userspace" application.
 * `recipes`: collection of recipes that assemble parts together on a specific machine.
 * `doc`: User guide for when you've successfully installed Collapse OS.